TraceCaps: A Capsule-based Neural Network for Semantic Segmentation

-To the best our knowledge, the first capsule-based semantic segmentation model has been proposed by \citep{lalonde2018capsules}.
-The authors made two modifications to the original dynamic routing algorithm, such that the number of parameters is greatly reduced, which enables the model to operate on large images sizes.
+{ \citep{lalonde2018capsules} and \citep{bonheur2019matwo} are two capsule-based models proposed for the segmentation task.
+In their network called {\it SegCaps}, \cite{lalonde2018capsules} made two modifications to the original dynamic routing algorithm}, such that the number of parameters is greatly reduced, which enables the model to operate on large images sizes.
 Deconvolutional capsule layers were devised and appended directly to convolutional capsule layers to restore the original resolution.
-Similar to FCNs, this model utilizes skip connections to integrate contextual information from different spatial scales.
-Our Tr-CapsNet, however, is designed under a different paradigm.
-Taking the extractable part-whole information as the foundation, label assignments in Tr-CapsNet are explicit, interpretable, and mathematically well-grounded.
-The decoder of our model is much simpler than that of \citep{lalonde2018capsules} model, with no trainable parameters (up to deconvolution layers) and no capsule-wise routing needed.
-Because of the analytical derivations, our model has great potential to be applied to many other applications, including object localization, detection and visualization of heap maps.
+Similar to FCNs, this model utilizes skip connections to integrate contextual information from different spatial scales. {\cite{bonheur2019matwo} introduced \textit{Matwo-CapsNet}, which is a U-shaped (similar to U-Net) network enabled by a new type of capsules that encode pose and appearance information and a {\it dual routing} scheme to integrate such information}.